fullyslick/Classic-Arcade-Game-Clone/README.md

 ===============================

 # About
 This is my Classic Arcade Game Clone project for Udacity Frontend Nanodegree program.
-The project should implement a classic arcade mostly known as [Froger](https://en.wikipedia.org/wiki/Frogger).
+The project should recreate a classic arcade game mostly known as [Froger](https://en.wikipedia.org/wiki/Frogger).

 ## How To Run The Game